 - Your fault

-You need to reassure yourself that it’s not you or your fault that your baby is going through this normal crying phase.
+Reassure yourself that it’s not your fault that your baby is going through this normal crying phase.
 Don’t try to tough it out on your own.
-You need someone to help you with all those intense feelings, fear and worries.
+It's ok to ask someone for help to understand any intense feelings you may have.

 It’s important to use a range of 3-4 gentle and affectionate strategies that are easy to follow and have a slow, soothing pace.